japariyen/japari-mist/README.md

 _NOTE: since `ipcpath` is also a Mist option you do not need to also include a `--node-ipcpath` option._

-You can also launch `geth` separately with the same options prior starting Mist.
+You can also launch `gjpy` separately with the same options prior starting Mist.